Archdiocese of Rossano-Cariati: A different metropolitan

 Inspired by Pope Francis' encyclical Laudato si', the nuns of the Convent of Saint Augustine in Rossano developed in conjunction with ten sponsoring organizations, the Rossano Garden Park project.
 They arrived in Rossano in 2009 from Eremo di Lecceto in Siena; St. Augustine's is the first convent of Augustinian nuns in Calabria.
-Experts assisted with the planting of a wide variety of trees, carefully selected and compatible with the altitude, climate, and native flora.

-Rite
+Rites

-In the tenth century, or perhaps earlier, the Greek Rite was introduced at Rossano, and continued until the sixteenth century, although two attempts were made to introduce the Latin Rite – once in 1092, and again by Bishop Matteo de' Saraceni in 1460.
-Priests of the Latin Rite, however, were often appointed bishops.
-The Greek Rite was maintained especially by the seven Basilian monasteries in the diocese, the most famous of which was Santa Maria in Patiro.
-In 1571 the Greek Rite was abandoned in the cathedral, and half a century afterwards throughout the city.
+In the tenth century, or perhaps earlier, the Greek Rite was introduced at Rossano, and continued until the sixteenth century, although an attempt was made to introduce a Latin Rite bishop in 1093; in 1460 Bishop Matteo de' Saraceni attempted to enforce the use of the Latin rite.
+G.A.
+Loud points out that, after the debacle of 1093, "Rossano subsequently remained in the hands of Greek prelates until the early fourteenth century, and the Greek rite continued to be celebrated in the cathedral until 1461."
+The Greek Rite was maintained especially by the seven Basilian monasteries in the diocese, the most famous of which was Santa Maria in Patiro, which was granted the privilegium of liberty by Pope Paschal II in 1105.